You get CASH

 I am a leading buyer, seller and collector of early "Redline" Hot Wheels cars.

-Having bought and sold thousands of early Hot Wheels over the last 10 years, I have always put the seller first and made sure that they got a fair price for their cars.
+Having bought and sold thousands of early Hot Wheels over the last 24 years, I always put the seller first and make sure they get a fair price for their cars.

 Do you have true "Redline" Hot Wheels?

-(Note: In 1994, Mattel re-issued several of the original Redlines and there are a lot of similarities between the originals and the re-issues, including the copyright date on the base, which is NOT the same as the date the car was issued.
+(Note: In recent years, Mattel re-issued several of the original Hot Wheels and there are a lot of similarities between the originals and the re-issues, including the copyright date on the base, which is NOT the same as the date the car was issued.
 The re-issues will never reach the values that the originals have reached.
-The originals will usually say either "USA" or "Hong Kong" on the base, as that is where they were manufactured in the '60s and '70s.)
+The originals will usually say either "USA" or "Hong Kong" on the base, as that is where they were manufactured in the '60s and '70s.
+More recent reissues will say "China", "Malaysia" or "Thailand" on the base)

 I also will often buy the Hot Wheels Orange Track accessories, Sizzlers, Rrrumblers, Chopcycles, Hot Wheels store displays, catalogs, Mattel Employee memorabilia, Prototypes/Pre-production items and other Hot Wheels / Mattel related memorabilia!